fbpx

 Steven Douglas, President

 Steve is a fifth generation Oaklander and partner in his family business, Douglas Parking LLC.
 In addition to serving on the JCC Board, Steve is a member of the Guardsmen, a philanthropic organization dedicated to raising funds for underprivileged and at-risk children in the Bay Area.
 His community work includes the Board of Directors of the National Parking Association, the Oakland Museum of California, the Oakland Chamber of Commerce, Jewish Federation of the East Bay, the Lake Merritt/Uptown Business District, and Temple Sinai.
 He is passionate about baseball, and in particular, the Oakland A’s.
 He lives in Oakland with his wife and has two children.
-Steve has served on the JCC East Bay Board since 2013, and was previously Board chair.
+Steve has served on the JCC East Bay Board since 2013.

 Photo of Aaron Fischer board member and president of JCC of the East Bay